nus-cs2103-AY2021S2/ip/docs/README.md

 ### Add a task
 You can add a task to the list.
 There are 3 different categories of tasks: `todo`, `deadline` and `event`.
-`todo` is a task that only contains description while `deadline` contains description and deadline date and event contain `event`  contain description, start date, start time, end date and end time.
+`todo` is a task that only contains description while `deadline` contains description and deadline date and `event`  contain description, start date, start time, end date and end time.

 ### Mark a task as done
 You can mark a task as done.